kerimoyle/cellml-specification/src/reference/examples/resets/reset_example_1.rst

 **Description**: Here we show a simple example involving two resets which are both triggered by the same :code:`test_variable` and :code:`test_value` condition: :code:`B == 3`.
 Despite this, the resets alter different variables (they have different :code:`reset_variable` attributes) and can thus be evaluated during the same loop, without needing to refer to the :code:`order` attribute.

+.. container:: shortlist

     Note that:

     - all elements are in the same component;
     - the order values of resets are not shown; and
     - all variables have dimensionless units.

 .. code-block:: text